sifaka-ai/sifaka/README.md

 1. Import Error: Make sure to import `RuleConfig` and `RulePriority` from `sifaka.rules.base`
 2. Missing name/description: All rules require `name` and `description` parameters
 3. API Key: Set your Anthropic API key in the environment variables
+4. Model Configuration: The API key goes in the ModelConfig, not PromptCriticConfig
-4. Dependencies: Install required packages using pip
+5. Dependencies: Install required packages using pip

 ## 🔑 API Keys and Configuration